-2.7.2.
-Circular dichroism (CD)
+2.8.2.
+Circular Dichroism (CD)

 The secondary structure of the released PspA4Pro was determined by CD spectroscopy using a J-815 spectropolarimeter (Jasco, UK) at 20 °C as previously described (Kunda et al., 2015).
-A 10 mm path-length cell was used to perform five scans per sample at a scan speed of 50 nm/min over wavelength 260-180 nm at a data pitch of 0.5 nm and band width of 1 nm.
+A 10 mm path-length cell was used to perform five scans per sample at a scan speed of 50 nm/min over wavelength 260 to 180 nm at a data pitch of 0.5 nm and band width of 1 nm.
 The baseline acquired in the absence of samples was subtracted (Henzler Wildman et al., 2003) and the secondary structure of the samples was estimated using the CDSSTR method (reference protein dataset 3) from the DichroWeb server (Whitmore et al., 2010).

-2.7.3.
-Antibody recognition test of PspA4Pro integrity
+2.8.3.
+Antibody Recognition Test of PspA4Pro Integrity

-The protein integrity was determined by antibody recognition using Enzyme-linked immunosorbent assay (ELISA) as previously described by Haughney et al. (2013) with slight modifications.
-Briefly, released PspA4Pro (50 μl, 0.5 μg/ml) was coated on a high binding 96well plate (Costar 96-Well Microplates, Cole-Parmer, UK) followed by incubation overnight at 4 °C. The PspA4Pro solution was removed from the wells and blocking buffer, PBS with 1% fish gelatin (Sigma-Aldrich, UK), was added and incubated for 2 h at room temperature.
-After incubation, the buffer was removed and the wells were washed with PBS containing 0.5% Tween 20 (PBS-T) (3×).
-The anti-PspA monoclonal antibody 22,003 (QED Bioscience, San Diego, CA) (100 μl, 1 μg/ml) was added to each well and incubated overnight at 4 °C. The plates were then washed with PBS-T (3×) followed by addition of alkaline phosphataseconjugated goat anti-mouse IgG (Jackson ImmunoResearch Europe Ltd., UK) (100 μl, 0.1 μg/ml).
-The plates were incubated for 2 h at room temperature and 200 μl of alkaline phosphatase yellow (pNPP) liquid substrate buffer (Sigma-Aldrich, UK) was added and incubated for 15 min at room temperature to develop the ELISA.
-The colorimetric changes were measured at 405 nm using a microplate reader (Epoch, BioTek Instruments Ltd., UK).
+The protein integrity was determined by antibody recognition using Enzyme-linked immunosorbent assay (ELISA) as previously described by Haughney et al. with slight modifications (Haughney et al., 2013).
+Briefly, released PspA4Pro (50 μl, 0.5 μg/ml) was coated on a high binding 96-well plate (Costar 96-Well Microplates, Cole-Parmer, UK) followed by incubation overnight at 4 °C. The PspA4Pro solution was removed from the wells and blocking buffer, PBS with 1% fish gelatin (Sigma Aldrich, UK), was added and incubated for 2 h at room temperature.
+After incubation, the buffer was removed and the wells were washed with PBS containing 0.5% Tween 20 (PBS-T) (3x).
+The anti-PspA monoclonal antibody 22003 (QED Bioscience, San Diego, CA) (100 μl, 1 μg/ml) was added to each well and incubated overnight at 4 °C. The plates were then washed with PBS-T (3x) followed by addition of alkaline phosphatase-conjugated goat anti-mouse IgG (Jackson ImmunoResearch Europe Ltd, UK) (100 μl, 0.1 μg/ml).
+The plates were incubated for 2 h at room temperature and 200 μl of alkaline phosphatase yellow (pNPP) liquid substrate buffer (Sigma Aldrich, UK) was added and incubated for 15 min at room temperature to develop the ELISA.
+The colorimetric changes were measured at 405 nm using a microplate reader (Epoch, BioTek Instruments Ltd, UK).
 The ratio of absorbance between the released PspA4Pro and the native protein was represented as relative antibody recognition.

-2.7.4.
-Lactoferrin binding
+2.8.4.
+Lactoferrin Binding

-5 mg of PspA4Pro adsorbed NPs/NCMPs NP/NCMPs were incubated for 4 h in 500 μl PBS pH 7.4 at 37 °C with shaking.
-Samples were centrifuged at 15,700 g for 15 min, from which 30 μl of the supernatant was loaded onto a SDS-PAGE gel and samples were transferred to a nitrocellulose membrane, which was incubated with biotin-labeled lactoferrin (Human lactoferrin labeled with biotin using a Biotin Labeling Kit (Roche Life Sciences)).
+5~mg of PspA4Pro adsorbed NPs/NCMPs NP/NCMPs were incubated for 4 h in 500 $\mu$ L PBS pH 7.4 at 37 °C with shaking.
+Samples were centrifuged at 15,700 g for 15 min, from which 30 $\mu$ L of the supernatant was loaded onto a SDS-PAGE gel and samples were transferred to a nitrocellulose membrane, which was incubated with biotin-labeled lactoferrin

+(Human lactoferrin labeled with biotin using a Biotin Labeling Kit (Roche Life Sciences)).

 Lactoferrin binding was evaluated by incubation with streptavidin-HRP (BD Biosciences) and detection using Amersham ECL Prime Western Blot Detection Reagent (GE Healthcare).

-2.8.
-Cell viability study
+2.9.
+Cell Viability Study